ace3df/MyWaifu/README.md

 Some stuff to follow:

+- Feel free to change the layout.
+- Minimize your css and remove unused elements.
 - Have "Connect your Twitter Waifu to Twitch!" on the bottom of the site above the footer.
-- Feel free to change the layout.
-- Have a share button close to the result that will include "Your LIST_NAME is WAIFU_NAME{% if include_series %} from SHOW_NAME{% endif %}!"
+- Have a share button close to the result.
-- Have a footer in same way or another.
+- Have a footer in some way or another.
 - Disable the "spin" function/button until the list file has loaded as well as a 3 second cooldown each spin click.